 Aggregate information: As mentioned above, we may use aggregated information so we can administer and improve our website, analyse trends and gather broad demographic information and detect suspicious or fraudulent transactions.
 We may pass this information to third parties.
 In most cases this information will be anonmyised, meaning that you will not be able to be identified from it.

 Surveys: If you complete a survey, unless we inform you otherwise, your answers will be aggregated and anonymised for research and analysis purposes.
 However, if you choose to provide any information in your response to a survey which identifies you (e.g. name, job title), we may be able to identify you from this.
 If you choose to submit your email address to enter into any prize associated with the survey, this will be used to administer the prize only and will not be linked to your survey responses (necessary for a contract).
 We may share your responses in an aggregated and anonymised form with third parties carrying out research relating to the topics covered in the survey or, if the survey relates to your use of one of our subscription products, and this forms part of a corporate subscription taken out by your employer for you and other employees, we may share information provided in your survey responses about your use of the subscription with your employer (legitimate interests, for research purposes).
-If you have included information about yourself in your survey responses (e.g. name, job title), third parties or your employee (as appropriate) may be able to identify you from this.
+If you have included information about yourself in your survey responses (e.g. name, job title), third parties or your employer (as appropriate) may be able to identify you from this.